 However, there are other ways to do this task.
-In this post, we will see three different ways to see saved WiFi passwords.
+In this post, we will see three diverse ways to see saved Wi-Fi passwords.

-Install and open Wifi Password Viewer Free app.
+Install and open the Wifi Password Viewer Free app.

 Grant permission for the app.

-Install and open ES File Explorer File Manager app.
+Install and open the ES File Explorer File Manager app.

-Tap Hamburger icon (three vertical lines) at the top.
+Tap the Hamburger icon (three vertical lines) at the top.